 All of the registered place is integral to the significance of the place and alterations are subject to permit application.

-The extent of registration protects the whole site.
+The extent of registration covers the whole site.
 The addition of new features or structures on the site may impact upon the cultural heritage significance of the place and requires a permit.
 The purpose of this requirement is not to prevent any further development on this site, but to enable control of possible adverse impacts on heritage significance during that process.
 Interior works in the office building are permit exempt provided they are not visible from outside the building.

 Exemptions for minor works: